jokochems/demand_response_analyses_workflow/README.md

-# demand_response_analyses_workflow
+# Demand Response analyses workflow

-Workflow for demand response analyses with AMIRIS
+Workflows for demand response analyses with the agent-based power market model AMIRIS

+## Overview

+* Workflow is defined in the main file `workflow.py`.
+* Workflow is controlled by using boolean switches in a control dictionary.